ASU-CPI/honest-pi/contributing.md

 #Contributing
 version 0.1.2

 You can [raise issues](https://github.com/ASU-CPI/honest-pi/issues), issue a [pull request](https://github.com/ASU-CPI/honest-pi/pulls) or contribute to the [wiki](https://github.com/ASU-CPI/honest-pi/wiki).
 We are not concerned with who you are or how significant you think your contribution is.
-Start by pionting out a typo.
+Start by corecting a typo.
 Then dive in to more significant changes.

 First Time on GitHub?
 Don't Know Where to Start?
 First thing is to [Sign Up for GitHub](https://github.com/join).